 Rubbing From Trajan’s Column

-commemorate his victories over Dacia.
-The 100 foot tall column is made
+in Rome to commemorate his victories over Dacia.
+The 100 foot tall

-of marble quarried near Cararra and is covered by a continuous
+column is made of marble quarried near Cararra and is covered by a

 The King Library Press collection includes a rubbing of the pedestal

-inscription made circa 1920 by Ernst Detterer.
+inscription made in 1922 by Ernst Detterer.
 The rubbing is on paper

 A detail of the rubbing showing the first three letters.
 The size of the